AMReX-Astro/MAESTROeX/sphinx_docs/source/gpu.rst

 Profiling with GPUs
 ===================

-NVIDIA's visual profile, ``nvprof`` is recommended when profiling for GPUs.
+NVIDIA's profiler, ``nvprof``, is recommended when profiling for GPUs.
-It returns data on how long each kernel launch lasted on the GPU, the number of threads and registers used, the occupancy of the GPU and recommendations for improving the code.
+It returns data on how long each kernel launch lasted on the GPU, the number of threads and registers used, the occupancy of the GPU and provides recommendations for improving the code.
 For more information on how to use ``nvprof``, see NVIDIA's User's Guide.

 If a quicker profiling method is preferred, AMReX's timers can be used